 Also known simply as ‘Blue Bush’ as well as ‘Mottlecah’, Eucalyptus macrocarpa is a much underused species.
-Its flowers may not be as large as some of the other Flowering Eucalyptus species however they are unique attractive and are backed by wonderful blue green foliage.
+Its flowers are large a brilliant red and they are uniquely attractive, backed by wonderful blue green foliage.

 From the south west of Western Australia, this is naturally a rather sprawling tree, it is low growing to around 3m in height.
 In can be a dense growing plant, and with great foliage is attractive year round.

 Flowering in spring to summer, Eucalyptus macrocarpa is a particularly ornamental species well suited to a range of landscaping uses including commercial and home garden use.
 A sub species, E. macrocarpa elachantha is smaller growing.